ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ## `:files` Modify file collections

+**File listings for tailoring file collections**

-Ceedling relies on file collections automagically assembled from paths, globs, and file extensions.
+Ceedling relies on file collections to do its work.
+These file collections are automagically assembled from various paths, globs, wildcards, and file extensions.

+Entries in `:files` accomplish filepath-oriented tailoring of the bulk directory listings performed by `:paths` entries.

-On occasion you may need to remove from or add individual files to file collections assembled from paths plus file extension matching.
+On occasion you may need to remove from or add individual files to Ceedling's file collections assembled from directory paths plus file extension matching.

 Note that all path grammar documented in the project file `:paths` section applies to `:files` path entries - albeit at the file path level and not the directory level.

 * <h3><code>:files</code> ↳ <code>:test</code></h3>